strawbunnyexe/strawbunnyexe/README.md

 In my spare time, I draw digital illustrations, both original character design and fanart, posting them on my social media.

+Feel free to look at my pinned repositories for examples of game projects I worked on.
+Contact me if you require code samples or source code from my projects and I can send them.

 - [LinkedIn](https://linkedin.com/in/jennifer-pichardo)